 An NPR article from 2016 a reported 250,000 people die annually due to preventable medical errors and malpractice.
 That ranks medical malpractice as number three in the cause of American deaths -- right behind heart disease and cancer.

 20 years ago the number was 100,000 --

 clearly the problem is escalating.

 We've written about "never events" - a term healthcare providers, insurance companies and hospital administrators use for malpractice that should, as the term implies, never happen.

 But I just came across a term I'd never heard of - "scribblers".
 That's what medical and hospital personnel call people - hospital patients and their family members - who write everything down.
 They take notes on the medications, treatment, conversations with the doctors and nurses.
 According to one presenter at a recent patient safety conference, they make the hospital staff nervous.

-And more importantly, ten years after the government study, hospitals aren't doing a whole lot better, according to a 2009 hospital patient safety survey.
+And more importantly, hospitals aren't improving much, according to a 2009 hospital patient safety survey.

 Read more about the patient safety conference at http://www2.timesdispatch.com/rtd/business/health_med_fit/article/MEDI28_20100527-222805/347416/